Thermalization and prethermalization in the soft-wall AdS/QCD model: Thermalization

 \subsection{Relaxation and critical slowing down}

-The (quasi)equilibrium chiral phase transition is a second-order phase transition, with the symmetry breaking from ${\rm{SU}}(2)_L\times{\rm{SU}}(2)_R$ to ${\rm SU}_V(2)$.
-From the previous works in Ref.~\cite{Chen:2018msc}, the chiral phase transition in the soft-wall is equivalence to the 3D Ising model, whose critical exponents $\beta=1/2$ , $\delta=3$, and $\nu=1/2$ at mean filed approximation.
-In this section, we briefly review the dynamic relaxation properties and the critical slowing down behavior that are described by this modified soft-wall AdS/QCD model.
+The static chiral phase transition is a second-order phase transition in the chiral limit, with the symmetry spontaneously breaking from ${\rm{SU}}(2)_L\times{\rm{SU}}(2)_R$ to ${\rm SU}_V(2)$.
+From a previous work, in Ref.~\cite{Chen:2018msc}, the chiral phase transition in the soft-wall model is very similar to the mean field 3D Ising model, whose critical exponents: the order parameter critical exponent $\beta=1/2$ , the correlation length critical exponent $\nu=1/2$, and the critical exponent of extra-field versus order parameter $\delta=3$.
+To extend to nonequilibrium physics, we study the dynamic relaxation properties and the critical slowing down behavior described by this modified soft-wall AdS/QCD model in this section.